4 die after trying to take a selfie at a dam popular with tourists in India

 WASHINGTON — It was meant to be a weekend of fun for two families who were celebrating recent nuptials, when tragedy struck.
 As Indian English-language daily The Hindu reports, the group of 6 stood in the waters of the Pambar dam to try and snap a group selfie when one of them slipped, dragging four others in too.

 One of the others managed to avoid falling and was able to save another member of the group.
-The four that fell in drowned.
+The four that fell in the water drowned.
 Their bodies were later recovered by authorities.

 RELATED: Wildlife World Zoo makes major changes to jaguar exhibit after March attack